-Do not use ethanol mixture greater than 85% in your vehicle.
-It will cause difficulty in cold starting and may affect drivability.
+Do not use ethanol mixtures greater than 85% in your vehicle.
+It will make it more difficult for your engine to start under cold conditions, may affect drivability, and could cause engine damage.

 ADDING FUEL

 Fuel Filler Cap (Gas Cap)